noukoudashisoup/ksd-moment/README.md

 ## Requirements

 The package requires `numpy`, `scipy` (these will be installed when you install the package).
+We demonstrate our experiments using jupyter notebooks; please install `jupyter`.

 We require `pytorch>=1.10.1` and refer to [the official page](https://pytorch.org/) for installation.
 We also require the `scem` package.
 This can be obtained from [its git repository](https://github.com/noukoudashisoup/score-EM).

+## Reproduce experimental results

+All experiments are summarised as jupyter notebooks and can be found in `ipynb`.